Skip to content

 Submit jobs to the system using Slurm.
 The following partitions are available.

-Partition Max Nodes Max GPUs/Node Max Wall Time Max Memory/Node
+Partition Max Nodes Max GPUs/Node Max CPU Cores/Node Max Memory/Node Max Wall Time

 Module environment